zack-bitcoin/amoveo-docs/design/land_registry.md

 Since this is using the same verkle tech as Amoveo's existing tree, it is important that the two verkle trees can share a bullet proof.
 That way, this second tree will not make Amoveo any slower.

 Size of a verkle proof of land.
-If there are 2^30 (about 1 billion) fields, then we would require at least 30 steps in the binary tree, and 5 steps in the verkle tree.
+If there are 2^30 (about 1 billion) parcels, then we would require at least 30 steps in the binary tree, and 5 steps in the verkle tree.
 Each step in the binary tree costs 128 bits.
 Each step in the verkle tree costs 256 bits.
-(128 * 30) + (256 * 5) = 5120 bits, or 640 bytes.
+(96 * 30) + (256 * 5) = 4160 bits, or 520 bytes.

 If different transactions in the same block are using similar parts of the globe, then the overlapping parts of the verkle tree are only proved once.

-Fields
+If we had instead used a binary merkle tree with a 256-bit hash for the same info, the proof would need (30*512) bits, or 1920 bytes.

+The verkle tree is as small as a binary merkle tree with 69-bit hash would be.

+Parcels
 ============

-Great circles cut the world up into fields.
+A valid parcel is made by drawing great circles on the world to cut it up.
+The act of cutting with lines always results in convex parcels.
-Each field needs to have at least representable point inside of it, otherwise it is too small, and that makes it invalid.
+Each parcel needs to have at least one representable point inside of it, otherwise it is too small, and that makes it invalid.

-Land title
+Titles
 =============

-A valid land field is made by drawing lines on the world to cut it up into fields.
-The act of cutting with lines always results in concave fields.
-Fields can be linked together into titles.
+Parcels can be linked together into titles.
 Land titles, when sold, need to be purchased in their entirety.
-This way you can be sure that someone wont buy just 1/2 of your house, even if your house is split between two fields.
+This way you can be sure that someone wont buy just 1/2 of your house, even if your house is split between two parcels.

-A valid land title can have at most 8 corners. if D is the distance between the furthest 2 corners of a land title, then D^2/20 < area
+A valid land title can have at most 8 corners.
+If D is the distance between the furthest 2 corners of a land title, then it must be the case that `(D^2)/20 < Area`

 For example, if the title is a rectangle that is 100 meters long diagonally, then it's area must be bigger than 500 meters^2, so it must be at least 5 meters wide.

 Every time a title is accessed, the tax is paid.

 Consensus state
 ================

-Thinking of the binary land tree as our level of abstraction, there are 3 kinds of things we need to add to the consensus state: parent fields, child fields, and stems
+Thinking of the binary land tree as our level of abstraction, there are 3 kinds of things we need to add to the consensus state: parent parcels, child parcels, and stems

-parent fields
+parent parcels

-Each title has one field that acts as the "parent".
-It stores most of the information related to the title, and pointers to the other fields that make up the title.
+Each title has one parcel that acts as the "parent".
+It stores most of the information related to the title, and pointers to the other parcels that make up the title.
 Every time a title is accessed, the tax is paid.

 * address of who owns this land.
 256-bits
 * the price of the land.
 48-bits
 * balance in veo. used to pay the continuous tax.
 48-bits
 * height. the last block height when the tax was subtracted from the blance.
 32-bits
 * area 64-bits
 * a list of points in it's children.
-The children are fields that are connected to the parent and have the same owner, and are configured to be purchased as a set.
+The children are parcels that are connected to the parent and have the same owner, and are configured to be purchased as a set.

 448+(48*N) bits.

-Child field
+Child parcel

 * point in the parent it is linked to.